Jmpp2909/Jonh09s-AklizArticles/SampleArticle/main.md

 Take kitchen-sink packs like **All the Mods 10** or **Enigmatica 10**.
 These aren't just "throw 400 mods in and hope for the best" situations anymore.
 Modern kitchen-sink packs have sophisticated integration systems, unified ore generation, and carefully balanced progression.
 You can jump between **Modern Industrialization's** advanced tech and **Ars Nouveau's** spell crafting without feeling like you're playing two separate games.

-I introduce to you the ATM Star, the main objective of AllTheMods packs, it's the pinnacle of interconnection between mods.
+Let me introduce you to the ATM Star, the main objective of AllTheMods packs, it's the pinnacle of interconnection between mods.

 ![Picture of the ATM Star in the QuestBook on ATM10](images/star.png)